 Preheat oven to 375 degrees F, and grease up a standard 12-cup muffin tin.

-In a large mixing bowl, whisk together the eggs, cream, and salsa.
+In a large mixing bowl, whisk together the eggs, milk, and salsa.
 Stir in the rest of the ingredients and divide mixture into muffin cups.
 Bake for about 20 minutes or until cooked all the way through.
 (A knife inserted into the center should come out clean.
 Like when you check a quiche.)

 Serve with extra salsa and chopped avocado.